aerospike/aerospike-client-c/README.md

 Installation of these packages will also install gcc. gcc -version must show a version of 4.1 or better. g++ is also supported with the same version restriction.

+### Lua from source

+If you wish to install Lua from source, make sure you install Lua 5.1.
+By default, Lua will be installed in /usr/local with the correct names, so no extra steps are necessary - only validate that liblua.so and liblua.a are in the default library search path of your build environment.

 ## Usage

 ### Build